10,000 metres at the Olympics

 The 10,000 metres at the Summer Olympics is the longest track running event held at the multi-sport event.
 The men's 10,000 m has been present on the Olympic athletics programme since 1912.
 The women's event was added to the programme over seventy years later, at the 1988 Olympics.
 It is the most prestigious 10,000 m race at elite level.
 The competition format is a straight final between around 30 athletes, although prior to 2004 a qualifying round was held.

-The Olympic records for the event were both set by Ethiopians at the 2008 Beijing Olympics and 2016 Rio Olympics: Kenenisa Bekele set the men's record at 27:01.17 minutes, while Almaz Ayana set the women's mark at 29:17.45 minutes.
+The Olympic records for the event was both set by an Ethiopian at the 2016 Rio Olympics and an Ugandan at the 2024 Paris Olympics: Joshua Cheptegei set the men's record at 26:43.14 minutes, while Almaz Ayana set the women's mark at 29:17.45 minutes.
 The 10,000 metres world record has been broken at the Olympics on two occasions; Lasse Virén's winning time of 27:38.35 minutes in 1972 stood as the record for less than a year, and Almaz Ayana knocked 14 seconds off the women's record in 2016.